kruize/autotune/design/KruizeLocalAPI.md

 | namespace    | string | optional | The namespace                             |
 | verbose      | string | optional | Flag to retrieve container-level metadata |

+In the context of `GET /dsmetadata` REST API, the term `verbose` refers to a parameter or option that controls granularity of metadata included in the API response.
+When the verbose parameter is set to true, the API response includes granular container-level details in the metadata, offering a more comprehensive view of the clusters, namespaces, workloads and containers associated with the specified datasource.
+When the verbose parameter is not provided or set to false, the API response provides basic information like list of clusters, namespaces associated with the specified datasource.

 **Request with datasource name parameter**